TickTeam/guide-tt/android_app/how_should_i_do_if_i_still_cant_use_premium_features_after_i_purchase_ticktick.md

 ### Why I can’t use premium features after I purchased TickTick?

 Upon completion of your payment, normally you can enjoy premium features.
-If not, you should restore TickTick.
+If not, you should try to restore TickTick.

 1.Open TickTick on your android device, and slide the screen to the right.